-Unlike other European countries, egg donation or fertility treatments with donor eggs is approved by the Spanish law.
+Unlike some other European countries, egg donation or fertility treatments with donor eggs is approved by the Spanish law.
 In addition, Spanish law provides that children born by means of assisted reproduction techniques shall not be able to obtain information regarding the donor - similarly, the donor shall not be able to obtain information, such as the identity of the conceived child.

 Due to multiple causes (age, early menopause, genetic disease, chemotherapy or radiotherapy) the ovaries may lose their capability of producing good quality eggs.
 In these cases, egg donation may help achieving pregnancy safely and securely.